3 cups pumpkin (peeled and diced)

-1 cup raw walnuts, soaked 4-6 hours
+1 cup raw walnuts (soaked 4-6 hours)

 ½ cup extra virgin olive oil

-1 pinch each sea salt and black pepper to taste
+Pinch of sea salt and black pepper

 1 tablespoon dried sage (or use fresh if you have it)

-½ cup olive oil, (TOMATO SAGE SAUCE)
+½ cup olive oil

-1 tablespoon sage fresh or dried, (TOMATO SAGE SAUCE)
+1 tablespoon sage fresh or dried

 2. Scoop teaspoonfuls of dough onto dehydrator sheets, forming half moon shapes and flatten slightly with the back of the spoon.
 They should be thin enough to dry through to the middle.

-5. Put ingredients in a blender and blend until smooth (Optional; put on mixture into a bowl and place on top of dehydrator or in it to warm for the last hour or so of dehydrating the dumplings.)
+5. Put ingredients in a blender and blend until smooth.
+Optional; put on mixture into a bowl and place on top of dehydrator or in it to warm for the last hour or so of dehydrating the dumplings.

-Top the dumplings with the sauce and serve while still warm(once dried through they can be kept in the dehydrator at it’s lowest setting until you’re ready to serve them.)
-Garnish with fresh sage.
+6. Top the dumplings with the sauce and serve while still warm.
+Once dried through, they can be kept in the dehydrator at its lowest setting until you’re ready to serve them.

-If you dry these in the a food dehydrator, which is the preferred method, you will need to allow about 8 hours drying time before serving.
+If you dry these in the food dehydrator, which is the preferred method, you will need to allow about 8 hours drying time before serving.

 If you do not have a dehydrator turn your oven to the lowest setting, grease backing sheets with olive oil and scoop teaspoonfuls of dough onto backing sheet.
 F

 Click the button below to download the printable PDF.

-© 2009-2015 The Rawtarian.
+© 2009-2016 The Rawtarian.

 This information is not intended to replace a one-on-one relationship with a qualified health care professional and is not intended as medical advice.